SIOCODE-Open/not-a-bird/packages/docs/wiki/elements/transaction.md

 _There is no way to make Transaction.
 You can buy it from the game, by pressing the **Buy** button._

+## How to use?

+_Transaction is not used for crafting in any recipes.
+You can still sacrifice it though with the **Sacrifice** button._

 ## See also

 * [Games](/wiki/games)